WordPress/health-check/docs/plugin/readme.txt

 3. The generic PHP information tab, when more detailed information is required.

 == Changelog ==

+= v1.3.2 =
+* Add polyfill for directory size calculations for sites running WordPress versions older than 5.2.0
+* Fix link for the extended PHP information

 = v1.3.1 =
 * Include missing dependency for JavaScript files, first introduced in WordPress 5.2